One Hundred Years of Solitude: Sixth generation

-Aureliano Babilonia, or Aureliano II, is the illegitimate child of Meme.
+Aureliano Babilonia, or Aureliano II, is Meme's illegitimate child with Mauricio Babilonia.
 He is hidden from everyone by his grandmother, Fernanda.
 He is strikingly similar to his namesake, the Colonel, and has the same character patterns as well.
 He is taciturn, silent, and emotionally charged.
 He barely knows Úrsula, who dies during his childhood.
 He is a friend of José Arcadio Segundo, who explains to him the true story of the banana worker massacre.

 While other members of the family leave and return, Aureliano stays in the Buendía home.
 He only ventures into the empty town after the death of Fernanda.
 He works to decipher the parchments of Melquíades but stops to have an affair with his childhood partner and the love of his life, Amaranta Úrsula, not knowing that she is his aunt.
 When both she and her child die, he is able to decipher the parchments. "...Melquíades' final keys were revealed to him and he saw the epigraph of the parchments perfectly placed in the order of man's time and space: 'The first in line is tied to a tree and the last is being eaten by ants'."
 It is assumed he dies in the great wind that destroys Macondo the moment he finishes reading Melquíades' parchments.

 With his death, the Buendía line ends.